ianstormtaylor/slate/docs/concepts/06-editor.md

 // Split the nodes in half at a specific point.
 Editor.splitNodes(editor, { at: point })

-// Add a mark to all the text in a range.
+// Add a quote format to all the block nodes in the selection.
-Editor.addMarks(editor, mark, { at: range })
+Editor.setNodes(editor, { type: 'quote' })
 ```

 The editor-specific helpers are the ones you'll use most often when working with Slate editors, so it pays to become very familiar with them.